rustyhowell/logging_tree/README.md

     DEBUG = False

 This is helpful.
 It cuts down on the churn of changing a bunch of lines of code, but it's still not great.
-You still have to modify your the to enable and disable the debug statements.
+You still have to modify your code to enable and disable the debug statements.
 Also, what if you are trying to debug several code files at the same time?
 You're going to have to edit each of those files to turn on debugging.
 So this still does not scale well.